Ever get overwhelmed by packing?

 8. Universal Adapter

 I’ve written about the woes of public wifi security before, but I will mention it here again.
 If you’re sending/accessing sensitive information online while travelling, especially things like Paypal/Credit Cards/Bank Accounts, make sure your connection is secure.
 Using a VPN will ensure your connections are encrypted and mitigate the risk of your bank accounts/cards getting skimmed or locked.
-I use Private Internet Access, but if you’re on a super tight budget there are some free options as well (none that I can honestly recommend, though).
+The VPN I use is Private Internet Access, which is awesome value for money and has always worked well for me.

 10. New US Dollars

 Cash is king.
 Always make sure you have at least a couple of hundred USD on you, which will come in very handy for visa payments at the airport or staying alive in a town where there are no working ATMs.
 I usually carry around $200-$300, which should be enough to get you out of trouble if you’re ever in a fix.
 Also, try to carry newer USD (at least Series 2009 and up).
 Some countries will not accept your notes if they’re too old – I’ve had 2004 notes rejected once before in Africa.